yayeseydi/Assignment-3p2/README.md

 > Note: Make sure that when the loadbalancer is created it is correctly connected to both droplets and says Healthy

 ## Task 3:Clone Repository
+> Note: Make sure that whatever you do to server 1 you are also doing to server 2.
+Git commits are the only things that do not apply

 Step 1: Clone the Updated Starter Code from the link